veronicalydia505-hue/Personal-Portfolio-Resume-Website/README.md

         <section id="about" class="section">
             <div class="container">
                 <h2 class="section-title">Career Profile</h2>
-                <p>I am a fast-learning, creative third-year student at UNIMAS, driven to bridge design and functionality.
-My academic focus on **Human-Computer Interaction (HCI)** and **UI/UX Design (Figma)** complements a solid foundation in core development languages like **Java** and **Python**.</p>
+                <p>I am a third-year student at UNIMAS, driven to bridge design and functionality.
+My academic focus on Human-Computer Interaction (HCI) and UI/UX Design (Figma) complements a solid foundation in core development languages like Java and Python.</p>
-                <p>I am seeking a challenging internship, ideally at Sarawak Energy or a related tech firm, to leverage my full-stack mindset.
-I thrive in team environments, committed to delivering user-centric solutions that meet both technical requirements and real-world business goals.</p>
             </div>
         </section>
       <!-- ====================================================== -->